Before you apply for free school meals you must read all the information on this page.

 What happens if my circumstances change?

-If your child becomes eligible for Free School Meals on or after 01/04/18, they will continue to be eligible until the end of Universal Credit roll out (currently December 2023).
+If your child becomes eligible for Free School Meals, they will continue to be eligible until the end of Universal Credit roll out (currently September 2024).

 This is regardless of any changes in your circumstances and means that you do not need to tell us if your circumstances change.